 By 1984, Mike Lawson began playing with who knows how many bar bands.
 Some lasted a few weeks, months, or even just nights.
 The drinking age was 19.
 He could “pass” and, well, nobody checked IDs when you were hauling in music gear through the back entrance.
 Besides, how could such a young “kid” know all those “oldies music” songs?

-It was while hanging out in the local college radio station in 1987, Lawson found some strange but intriguing records.
-In particular, was “Vermin of the Blues,” by avant-garde musician Eugene Chadbourne.
+While hanging out in the local college radio station in 1987, Lawson found some strange but intriguing records, one in particular, was “Vermin of the Blues,” by avant-garde musician Eugene Chadbourne.
 Lawson called him up and invited to Florida to do a show with him (to help taunt the local sheriff).

 Mike never had seen “indie” done like that before.